kora-projects/kora-docs/mkdocs/docs/v2/en/guides/messaging-kafka.md

 Both producer and consumer must point to the same broker and the same topic.

+**Graph build fails on the `@Topic` path:**

+The value of `@Topic` is a configuration path whose section contains a `topic` key.
+Pointing it at the topic name itself, or at the producer section, will not resolve.

 **Deserialization errors in the consumer:**

 If JSON cannot be read correctly, the listener may receive `exception != null`.